a t - h o m e

 During the COVID-19 pandemic, the Everblue team did what we do best: brought the ocean to you online in a way that is easy, fun, and informative!

 We partnered with scientists from around the world to create unique at-home education programs to support teachers, parents, and students.
 Each activity is based on a published marine research paper, and available for FREE below!
 Scroll through to learn more about the activity and research topic, and click each lesson image to download a PDF.
-New lessons will be launched monthly!

 Follow us @oceaneverblue to get all the latest information, and to learn more about our programs to connect you with current ocean science.